One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 3. exploring the rock formations all over the top,

-Then go down from a different side that will take you to Echo Canyon Trail.
-The difficulty of Echo Canyon Trail is moderate-challenging.
+Then go down from a different side, which will take you to the Echo Canyon Trail.
+The difficulty of the Echo Canyon Trail is moderate-challenging.

-If you still have the energy, keep going on Echo Canyon Trail, then turn to Base Trail.
-From Base Trail either you turn to Turkey Pass Trail or keep going and turn to Loop Trail.
+If you still have the energy, keep going on the Echo Canyon Trail, then turn onto Base Trail.
+From Base Trail, either you turn to Turkey Pass Trail or keep going and turn to Loop Trail.

-Both trails will take you back to where you start (the parking.)
+Both trails will take you back to where you start (the parking lot).

 It’s time to go home, and you will drive through Llano again.

-From Llano takes a different way home.
+From Llano, take a different way home.
 Go through Burnet, the Bluebonnet Capital of Texas.
 Hopefully, the Bluebonnets and Indian Paintbrushes are blanketing the roadsides by this time.

 Don’t forget to check your watch!
 You still have another 3 hours to drive until you get home.